pingcap/docs/dev/benchmark/add-index-with-load.md

 ### Test conclusion

-When you perform frequent write operations (this test involves `UPDATE`, `INSERT` and `DELETE` operations) to the target column of `Add Index` statement, the `Add Index` configuration by default has a significant impact on the online workloads of the system.
+When you perform frequent write operations (this test involves `UPDATE`, `INSERT` and `DELETE` operations) to the target column of `Add Index` statement, the default `Add Index` configuration has a significant impact on the online workload of the system.
 It is mainly because of the write conflicts caused by the concurrent `Add Index` operation and column update.
 The performance of the system is as follows:

 - As the two parameters increase, the value of `TiKV_prewrite_latch_wait_duration` increases significantly, slowing down the write speed.
 - When the value of `tidb_ddl_reorg_worker_cnt` and `tidb_ddl_reorg_batch_size` are very large, you can execute the `admin show ddl` command to see multiple retry attempts of the DDL job, such as `Write conflict, txnStartTS 410327455965380624 is stale [try again later], ErrCount:38, SnapshotVersion: 410327228136030220`.
 In this situation, the `Add Index` operation takes a very long time to complete.